TriffnixXIV/Ravens-Brew/Reworks/Combat Training.md

 ***Blocking Expertise***: Requires proficiency with Blocking.
 You add your proficiency bonus to Blocking checks one additional time.

+***Free Hand Enhancement***: When wielding a shield with the Free Hand property, D20 Tests to use an object or make a weapon attack with the hand of the arm the shield is wielded on are no longer rolled with Disadvantage.

 ***Interpose Shield***: Requires training with Shields and you to wield a Shield.
-If you’re subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can take a Reaction to take no damage if you succeed on the saving throw and are holding a Shield.
+If you’re subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can take a Reaction to take no damage if you succeed on the saving throw.

 ***Protection***: Requires training with Shields and you to wield a Shield.
 When a creature you can see attacks another creature within 5 feet of you, you can take a Reaction to block that attack, potentially reducing the damage the target creature takes and giving them the cover your shield provides instead of yourself.